 Suppose you’ve ever watched That 1870’s Homestead on YouTube, you know just how inspiring and down-to-earth Rachael is.
 I’ve followed her channel for years and love her blend of modern homesteading and traditional know-how.
 When I saw her canning Maple Balsamic Brussel Sprouts, I knew I had to give it a try.

 Let me tell you—we absolutely loved them!
-These sprouts have that amazing sweet-tart punch from the maple syrup and balsamic vinegar, with just enough garlic to make your taste buds happy.
+These sprouts have that amazing sweet-tart punch from the maple syrup and balsamic vinegar.
 They’re great right out of the jar or warmed up as a side dish.
 If you’re new to water bath canning or just want to add a gourmet touch to your food storage, this is a perfect place to start.

 This is a pinnable post.
 Tap or hover over any image in this post to pin to your Pinterest Boards.